Skip to Content

 As we roll along as RVers, there are a number of things we learn that we didn’t know when we first set out.
 Little things that may seem inconsequential either turn out to be – well – just that.
 Or, they can turn out to be pretty darned important.
 Such is the case for RV jack pads.

 The use of RV jack pads may seem like a minor consideration to RVers who haven’t yet experienced issues related to NOT having RV jack pads – and that’s understandable.
-In today’s post, we hope to share some information with newer RVers that might prevent them from having to learn the hard way.
+In this post, we hope to share some information with newer RVers that might prevent them from having to learn the hard way.

 RV jack pads?
 Let’s check them out, and see where they fall on our priority list – and yours.